chef/chef-workstation/www/site/content/docs/chef-workstation/faq.md

 - The Chef specific commands you execute (We do **not** capture any arguments)
 - Connection method (WinRM or SSH)
-- Operating System and version
+- Host Operating System and version

 ##### Who can view it?